robbiew/godoors/README.md

 	gd.Block
 )
 ```
-> Variables for printing individual CP437 symbols on the fly, e.g. fmt.Println(SYMBOL) or whatever.
+> :point_up: Variables for printing individual CP437 symbols on the fly, e.g. fmt.Println(SYMBOL) or whatever.
 (TO-DO: add more!)
->

 ***
 ## DISPLAY SOMETHING AT X,Y COORDINATES
 ```go